Switzerland is one of the world’s prettiest countries. Its landscape of impressive mountain ranges and beautiful villages is sure to impress.

 The Matterhorn is one of the most iconic symbols in Switzerland and one of the most picturesque places in Switzerland.

-The peak of The Matterhorn is one of the Alps’ highest points.
-The Matterhorn borders Italy and has a height of 4,478 meters.
+The peak of The Matterhorn is one of the Alps’ highest points that borders Italy and has a height of 4,478 meters.

 At the foot of the Matterhorn is the village of Zermatt.
 It’s known for its chalets and horse-drawn carriage rides.
-Motorized vehicles are not allowed in the village so that its peacefulness of it can be preserved.
+Motorized vehicles are not allowed in the village, which preserves its peacefulness.